Eschatologue/CM_wiki/docs/character-creation/race/human.md

 #### :material-account-plus: Skill Proficiency

-You gain :trait-prof :**Proficiency** in two skills of your choice.
+You gain :trait-prof: **Proficiency** in two skills of your choice.

 #### :trait-prof: Tool Proficiency

-You gain :trait-prof :**Proficiency** in one set of Artisan's Tools or one Gaming Set of your choice.
+You gain :trait-prof: **Proficiency** in one set of Artisan's Tools or one Gaming Set of your choice.

 #### :weapon-spear: Civil Militia

-You gain :trait-prof :**Proficiency** in Spears, Glaives, Pikes, and Halberds.
+You gain :trait-prof: **Proficiency** in Spears, Glaives, Pikes, and Halberds.

 ---